 Everyone on campus should take the appropriate action for the identified threat.
 Those responses are listed on the red and white quick reference cards mounted on walls throughout the campus, in the Student Handbook, and on this website.

-When weather conditions require that the college be closed or its opening delayed, the decision will be announced using the WayneCC Alert system, college e-mail, college website and social media pages, area radio and television stations.
+When weather conditions require that the college be closed or its opening delayed, the decision will be announced using the WayneCC Alert system (accessed through Okta), college e-mail, college website and social media pages, area radio and television stations.
 The absence of an announcement means that the college is operating on a normal schedule.
 More information about inclement weather delays and closings can be found here.

 In the event that a situation arises, either on or off campus, that, in the judgment of the Chief of Campus Police, constitutes and ongoing or continuing threat, a campus-wide “timely warning” will be issued.
 The warning will be issued through WayneCC Alert texts, phone calls, and e-mails, and social media to students, faculty, and staff, and via public address messages.

 Depending on the particular circumstances of a crime a other situation that could pose an immediate threat to the college community and individuals, the Office of Campus Police may also post a notice on the campus-wide MagicNet monitors as well as the college website in order to provide the college community with more immediate notification.

 Anyone with information warranting a timely warning should contact Campus Police by phone (919-739-7002 or 7002 on a college phone) or in person at the office in Room 195 of the Wayne Learning Center.